 Key Members of id

-As of November 22, 2013, none of the founders are with the company anymore.
+As of November 22, 2013, none of the 4 founding members are with the company anymore.

 - Kevin Cloud - Executive Producer (1992 - present) Formerly Artist.